vicchi/wp-biographia/readme.txt

 = WP Biographia doesn't support social network or contact method BAR; how can I add this? = With the cunning use of the filters that WP Biographia supports, you can add support for as many social networks and/or contact methods as you like.
 You'll need to do two things for each link you want to add to the plugin.

-1. In your theme's `functions.php` add support for the new link to the author's profile by way of the `wp_biographia_contact_info` filter.
+1. In your theme's `functions.php` add support for the new link to the user's profile by way of the `wp_biographia_contact_info` filter.
 1. Still in your theme's `functions.php` add support for the new link to be displayed, with an icon if you wish, via the `wp_biographia_link_items` filter.

 See the *Filter Support And Usage* section for a working example of these two filters to add support for a new contact link.